nginxinc/nginx-wiki/source/start/topics/tutorials/config_pitfalls.rst

 So many guides out there like to rely on absolute paths to get to your information.
 This is commonly seen in PHP blocks.
-When you install NGINX from a repository you'll usually wind up being able to toss "include fastcgi_params;" in your config.
+When you install NGINX from a repository, you'll usually wind up being able to toss "include fastcgi_params;" in your config.
 This is a file located in your NGINX root directory which is usually around /etc/nginx/.